Candlestick Point Stewardship Project, Phase 1 and 2

 Safe, Clean Water and Pollution Prevention Program; Vital Fish, Bird and Wildlife Habitat Program; Shoreline Public Access Program.

-In May 2023, the Restoration Authority authorized a Community Grant of $200,000 to fund Phase 2 of this project.
+2023 UPDATE: In May 2023, the Restoration Authority authorized a Community Grant of $200,000 to fund Phase 2 of this project.
 This follows an initial Community Grant of $100,000 for Phase 1 of this project in October 2021.
+The project team successfully planted 6,500 native plants at Sunrise Point, removed invasive plants, provided paid job training to 12 young adults through their Eco-Apprentice program, and engage about 300 community members in the stewardship of the project area.
+They have successfully reached 75% restoration of Sunrise Point and will begin the next phase which will complete the restoration

 In Phase 1, Literacy for Environmental Justice (LEJ) used a Community Grant from the Restoration Authority to plant 6,500 native plants at Sunrise Point, clean up trash throughout the project area, provide paid job training to 12 transitional-aged youth (18-25 years old) through their Eco-Apprentice program, and engage more than 300 community members in the stewardship of the project area.
 The first Community Grant period ends in May of 2023 and the restoration of Sunrise Point will be 75% complete.
 Also, during this period, the city set up a triage center for encampments, State Parks hired a security firm to monitor the project area, and Golden Gate National Parks Conservancy worked with the community (including LEJ) to host park revitalization activities.
 There has since been a decrease in destructive or dangerous activities and trash.